 It can be very hard to stop your bunny chewing and trying to burrow into your couch, as soon as you leave the room they seem to make it a mission to find out why you like spending so much time there.
-Unfortunately this can include nibbling the soft edges off or jumping up on top and try burrowing into the cushions.
-Don't worry you are not the first person to have this problem and there are lots of quite simple bunny proofing things you can do to stop it.
+Unfortunately, this can include nibbling the soft edges off or jumping up on top and try burrowing into the cushions.
+Don't worry you are not the first person to have this problem and there are lots of quite simple bunny proofing things you can do to help stop the damage.